-I spent more than 9 years in recruitment and I’m pretty sure I have seen thousands of resumes/CVs/LinkedIn profiles during my career 🙂 Even though I’m no longer hiring, as a Software Engineer, I still have opportunities to do reviews (i.e. during 1:1 Consultations that I’m offering).
+I spent more than 9 years in tech recruitment working as a Talent Sourcer at the Microsoft Engineering Recruitment team.
+I’m pretty sure I have seen thousands of resumes/CVs/LinkedIn profiles during my career.
+Even though I’m no longer hiring, as a Software Engineer, I still have opportunities to do reviews (i.e. during 1:1 Consultations that I’m offering).

 1. Background photo

 What kind of picture you can put there?
 I’ve seen people adding the logo of companies they’re part of, photos where they’re together with their teams, companies’ motto/slogan.
 It can be also something more personal like the city they live in or favorite tech stack 😉

 If you have many social media accounts use it to showcase them.
 The same goes for having your blog or YouTube channel – this is extra space that is visible and can help you stand out!